-Section 29.
+Section 28.
 Contents of the Vendor License Application

-- A. Applications for gaming vendor licenses must include the following: - Name of business, business address, business telephone number(s), federal tax identification number (or social security number, if a sole proprietorship), main office address (if different from business address), any other names used by the applicant in business, and type of service(s) applicant will provide; - 2.
-Whether the applicant is a partnership, corporation, limited liability company, sole proprietorship or other entity; - 3.
-If the applicant is a corporation, the state of incorporation and the qualification to do business in the State of Oklahoma, if the Gaming Operation is in a different state than the state of incorporation. - 4.
-Trade name, other names ever used and names of any wholly owned subsidiaries or other businesses owned by the vendor or its principals; - 5.
-General description of the business and its activities; - 6.
-Whether the applicant will be investing in, or loaning money to, the Gaming Operation, and, if so, how much; - 7.
-A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - 8.
-A list of Indian tribes with which the vendor has an existing or previous business relationship, including ownership, financial or management interests in any non-gaming activity; - 9.
-Names, addresses and telephone numbers of three (3) business references with whom the company has regularly done business for the last five (5) years;
+A. Applications for gaming vendor licenses must include the following:

+1. Name of business, business address, business telephone number(s), federal tax identification number (or social security number, if a sole proprietorship), main office address (if different from business address),

+2. Whether the applicant is a partnership, corporation, limited liability company, sole proprietorship or other entity;

+3. If the applicant is a corporation, the state of incorporation and the qualification to do business in the State of Alaska, if the gaming operation is in a different state, then the state of incorporation.

+4. Trade name, other names ever used and names of any wholly owned subsidiaries or other businesses owned by the vendor or its principals;

+5. General description of the business and its activities;

+6. Whether the applicant will be investing in, or loaning money to, the gaming operation, and if so, how much;

+7. A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses;

+8. A list of Indian tribes with which the vendor has an existing or previous business relationship, including ownership, financial or management interests in any non-gaming activity;

+9. Names, addresses and telephone numbers of three (3) business references with whom the company has regularly done business for the last five (5) years;

-- 10. The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - 11.
-If the business has ever had a license revoked for any reason, the circumstances involved; - 12.
-A list of lawsuits to which the business has been a defendant, including the name and address of the court involved, and the date and disposition, if any; - 13.
-A list the business' funding sources and any liabilities of \$50,000 or more; - 14.
-A list of the principals of the business, their social security numbers, addresses, telephone numbers, titles, and percentage of ownership in the company; and - 15.
-Any further information the Tribe deems relevant. - B. The following notice shall be placed on the application form for a vendor and its principals:
+10. The name and address of any licensing or regulatory agency with which the business has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

+11. If the business has ever had a license revoked for any reason, the circumstances involved;

+12. A list of lawsuits to which the business has been a defendant, including the name and address of the court involved, and the date and disposition, if any;

+A list of the business' funding sources and any liabilities of \$50,000 or more;

+14. A list of the principals of the business, their social security numbers, addresses, telephone numbers, titles and percentage of ownership in the company; and

+15. Any further information the Tribe deems relevant.

+B. The following notice shall be placed on the application form for a vendor and its principals: